 From the date of its receipt of a permit application, ORES has 60 days to make a completeness determination.
 After a completeness determination, draft permit conditions will be issued by ORES for public comment.
 Within the comment period, the host municipalities must submit a statement indicating whether the proposed renewable energy facility complies with applicable local laws.
 ORES must issue a final decision on the siting permit within one year of the date on which the application is deemed complete.
 See below for a full diagram of the 94-c process, from pre-application activities through the start of construction.

-The 94-c community meeting for the White Creek Solar project will be held on November 30, 2022, from 5:30-7:30, in anticipation of the submission of the White Creek 94-c permit application to ORES.
-This community meeting will be held at the Genesee River Restaurant and Recepion Center, located at 134 N Main St, Mount Morris, NY 14510.
-All interested stakeholders are welcome to attend and learn more about the project, including all updates that have occurred regarding the project since January 2021.
+On November 30, 2022, the 94c community meeting for the White Creek Solar project was held at the Genesee River Restaurant and Reception Center, located at 134 N Main St, Mount Morris, NY 14510.
+All interested stakeholders were welcome to attend and learn more about the project, including all updates that have occurred regarding the project since January 2021

 On February 4, 2021, White Creek Solar filed a letter with the Secretary to the NYS Public Service Commission (PSC) noticing its election to be subject to Executive Law Section 94-c and stating its intent to file a Transfer Application with the Office of Renewable Energy Siting (ORES).
 The White Creek Solar materials filed under the Article 10 process can be found here, as Article 10 DMM Matter Number 20-00100.

 On January 5, 2021, a virtual information session (community meeting) was held to share information about the White Creek Solar project.
 The recording and presentation slides from this meeting are available below in the 'Project Resources' section.

 Join the White Creek Solar master stakeholder list